-- a. oversee the curriculum, including the Common Course of Study, and make recommendations to the Faculty concerning changes and additions to the curriculum and following the process described in 5.4.3.x.2; [Added 21-32] - b. recommend and monitor graduation requirements; [Added 21-32; Rev. 22-21] - c. recommend contact hours of instruction and advise on matters of course and hours scheduling; [Added 21-32]
+- a. oversee the curriculum, including the Common Course of Study, and make recommendations to the Faculty concerning changes and additions to the curriculum and following the process described in 5.4.3.x.2; [Added 21-32] - b. recommend and monitor graduation requirements; [Added 21-32; Rev. 22-21]

-- d. facilitate the debate and discussion of issues concerning the evaluation of teaching and investigate ways to improve the process, and oversee and periodically review teaching evaluation procedures using student evaluations; [Added 22-21] - e. facilitate efforts to incorporate issues of diversity and inclusiveness into the curriculum and pedagogical activities; [Added 22-21] - f. report its actions at the next regular meeting of the Faculty.
+- c. recommend contact hours of instruction and advise on matters of course and hours scheduling; [Added 21-32] - d. facilitate the debate and discussion of issues concerning the evaluation of teaching and investigate ways to improve the process, and oversee and periodically review teaching evaluation procedures using student evaluations; [Added 22-21] - e. facilitate efforts to incorporate issues of diversity and inclusiveness into the curriculum and pedagogical activities; [Added 22-21] - f. report its actions at the next regular meeting of the Faculty.
 In such reports, Committee proposals to add, delete, or modify courses or modify the requirement of existing degree programs, majors, or minors shall be considered approved unless specific contrary action is taken at the Faculty meeting at which the report is presented.
-[Added 21-32]

-5.4.3.2.2 The Committee will form a subcommittee to review proposals to alter the existing curriculum and to add or modify academic departments and programs.
+[Added 21-32] - 5.4.3.2.2 The Committee will form a subcommittee to review proposals to alter the existing curriculum and to add or modify academic departments and programs.
 The subcommittee will normally include the Registrar, the Dean of the Curriculum (or their representative), and others appointed by the Chair as needed.
 The Chair shall invite the Director of the Engineering Division to the subcommittee meetings to advise on all curricular issues that may impact ABET accreditation of engineering programs.
-The duties of the subcommittee are to: [Added 21-32; Rev. 22-21]

-- a. review all proposals for new and revised courses and associated Common Course of Study attributes (including summer, interim, and evening programs) and submit its recommendations to the full Committee; [Added 21-32; Rev. 22-21] - review and recommend to the full Committee changes in course offerings proposed by departments and programs, including deletions, additions, and changes in content and credit; [Added 21-32] - c. review and recommend to the full Committee proposed changes in departmental and program requirements for the major and minor programs; [Added 21-32]

-5.4.3.3 The Faculty Affairs and Resources Committee consists of nine Faculty members, at least two from each paired academic division (engineering/natural sciences and arts and humanities/social sciences) and at least three non-tenured.
-Ex officio members are the Provost and the Dean of the Faculty.
-[Added 21-32]
+The duties of the subcommittee are to: [Added 21-32; Rev. 22-21] - a. review all proposals for new and revised courses and associated Common Course of Study attributes (including summer, interim, and evening programs) and submit its recommendations to the full Committee; [Added 21-32; Rev. 22-21] - b. review and recommend to the full Committee changes in course offerings proposed by departments and programs, including deletions, additions, and changes in content and credit; [Added 21-32] - c. review and recommend to the full Committee proposed changes in departmental and program requirements for the major and minor programs; [Added 21-32] - 5.4.3.3 The Governance Committee consists of six elected faculty, at least one from each division, and the Clerk of the Faculty.

-5.4.3.3.1 The responsibilities of this Committee are to:

-- a. make academic staffing recommendations to the Provost; [Added 21-32] - b. recommend to the Provost class sizes and course loads; [Added 21-32] - advocate for and make recommendations concerning Faculty compensation and benefits to the College Budget Planning Committee; [Added 21-32; Rev. 22-21] - d. issue an annual report that profiles Faculty compensation in comparison with peer institutions, including data regarding the economic status of librarians with Faculty status; [Added 21-32]

-- e. issue an annual report that examines the equity in Faculty compensation amongst different demographic groups of the Faculty and librarians with Faculty status; [Added 22-21] - f. recommend to the Provost allocation of available funds for research, internal grants, travel to research conferences or professional meetings, and EXCEL scholar funding; [Added 21-32; Rev. 22-21] - g. organize programming around faculty and student scholarship; [Added 22-21] - h. facilitate the participation of retired Faculty in the college community; [Added 21-32] - i. advise the Communications Division on Faculty-related college-wide communication needs.
-[Added 21-32]

-5.4.3.4 The Governance Committee consists of six elected faculty, at least one from each division, and the Clerk of the Faculty.
 The Provost serves ex officio.
-[70-3; Rev. 1986, 94-1, 2014; Rev. 21-30]

-5.4.3.4.1 The responsibilities of this Committee are to:

-a. nominate persons for faculty positions on all elected Faculty committees, the College Budget Planning Committee, and the Committee for Diversity, Equity, and Inclusion and conduct elections as described in Section 5.4.2; [94-1, Rev. 21-30]

-b. document the rules for organization, procedure, and responsibilities of the Faculty; standardize the form and phrasing of such rules; and review the Faculty Handbook prior to its annual issuance; propose the addition or elimination of elected Faculty committees; [94-1, Rev. 13-22]
+[70-3; Rev. 1986, 94-1, 2014; Rev. 21-30] - 5.4.3.3.1 The responsibilities of this Committee are to: - a. nominate persons for faculty positions on all elected Faculty committees, the College Budget Planning Committee, and the Committee for Diversity, Equity, and Inclusion and conduct elections as described in Section 5.4.2; [94-1, Rev. 21-30] - b. document the rules for organization, procedure, and responsibilities of the Faculty; standardize the form and phrasing of such rules; and review the Faculty Handbook prior to its annual issuance; propose the addition or elimination of elected Faculty committees; [94-1, Rev. 13-22]